 The menu is vast, and just as you would imagine from any good Mexican restaurant.
 You have over 20 different tacos, and that’s without looking at the quesadillas, burritos or chimichangas!
 We decided to go for some prawn ceviche, a selection of soft tacos (none of this hard shell Mexican wannabes) along with some avocado chips.
 I know you are intrigued just like we were.
 But patience, we will get to those shortly.

 The tacos we had, OMG!
 They were just incredible.
-One thing I would say, though, don’t use a knife and folk.
+One thing I would say, though, don’t use a knife and fork.
 Get messy, be Mexican and savour every mouthful.
 First up was the chicken taco for Tina and a beef taco for myself.
 The size is just enormous; you couldn’t even close them.
-Indeed a two handed job, and elbows up.
+Indeed a two-handed job, and elbows up.
 The flavour is something we had never had before in a taco.
 The seasoning, the textures, and the sauces were as authentic as anything you will get in the heart of Mexico City.

 This was followed by pulled pork and pork crackling taco.
 We shared these, but oh I wish we had our own.
-The textures from the soft pulled pork, the crunch from the pork skin, the silky avocado, and the gorgeous salsa verde was my favourite of the night.
+The textures from the soft pulled pork, the crunch from the pork skin, the silky avocado, and the gorgeous salsa verde were my favourite of the night.

 Then it was the turn of the avocado chips.
 This is something we had never seen on a menu before.
 So we had to try them, what you get is this deep fried avocado.
 With the crispiest coating and the smoothest inside.
 We will be trying these again before we leave.